HHS/simpler-grants-gov/documentation/milestones/individual_milestones/communication_platforms.md

 - [ ] At least 3 members of the general public are onboarded to all tools.
 - [ ] Integrate Google Analytics or similar tool into wiki-style tool.
 - [ ] Code for managing and deploying these services is deployed to `main` & PROD (if necessary)
+- [ ] Default 'templates' are created for tickets, epics, etc, that have the fields we've decided are necessary for the project.
+- [ ] [to be added - definition of done for calendar]

 ### Proposed metrics for measuring goals/value/definition of done